 In the last year I have drained the bank account to get it as far as I could for the May 20th anniversary.
 This years big project was the replacement of the windows on the south side of the building (facing lawn).

 I can’t even bring myself to say how much it cost, but it was worth it.
 All windows and doors were replaced.
 The walls are nearly 100% new as it took a lot to get everything reconfigured.
 Three a/c units that were not cold enough were replaced, and still retained our “energy star” status.
 The windows are trimmed out so nicely that it is truly a work of craftsmanship.
-To crown it off, I have some pretty nice curtains… dark, heavy, red.
+To crown it off, I have some pretty nice curtains… dark, heavy, red (added some blinds too as of 2017).
 They are fully lined to block light and increase energy savings.
 And… they look good (not just me saying… I have a few friends that are always honest and yet eager to reward me when I finally get something right).
 It was a good project.
 I’d give credit to the builder that helped, but he is truly an artist and I’m not sure that my motel is his normal gig.
 If you find that you are interested, I’ll tell you personally!

 There were plenty of small projects as well.
 The county government changed their testing requirements for our water… we would have to test it monthly instead of quarterly unless we were willing to treat the water.
 So, here is the story: The well is 300 feet deep; the water has always tested pure – heavy in minerals (which is healthy), but perfect.
 Naturally the government has an interest in testing a public water supply – and my water is for public consumption, even if only for my guests.
 All good.
 To “treat” the water, I could have added a chemical system, but I do not care for any chemicals if I can avoid it.
 The solution turned out to be a UV light.
 The water travels across this swollen tube where a light shines on the water; as it flows through it cleans the water instantly.
 Nice trick… and safer than chemicals.